-- The VR&E Non-Paid Work Experience (NPWE) program for eligible Veterans and Servicemembers who have an established career goal and learn easily in a hands-on environment—or are having trouble getting a job due to lack of work experience.
+- The VR&E Non-Paid Work Experience (NPWE) program for eligible Veterans who have an established career goal and learn easily in a hands-on environment—or are having trouble getting a job due to lack of work experience

 We also offer:

-- Counselors to help you transition from military to college life.
+- VRCs to help you transition from military to college life

 - Links to more resources outside VA that can help you in your job search